enginebeast/RCcar/README.md

 - Purpose and Decision making process

-Actually, my original goal was to create the self-driving RC forklift to be applied to an automated factory.
+Actually, my original goal was to create the autonomous mini forklift to be applied to an automated factory.
 But, I realized that my skills and knowleges are insufficient for such the project.
 So, I decided to start with an arduino-based simpler RC car project.

 # Contents
 ---